sinch/sinch-java-sms/src/site/markdown/tutorial.md

     .build();
 ```

-would make the connection object believe that the [`batches`](https://www.clxcommunications.com/docs/sms/http-rest.html#batches-endpoint) endpoint is `https://my.test.host:3000/my/base/path/v1/myplan/batches`.
+would make the connection object believe that the [`batches`](https://developers.sinch.com/docs/sms/api-reference/sms/tag/Batches/) endpoint is `https://my.test.host:3000/my/base/path/v1/myplan/batches`.

-The HTTP client used by the API connection is by default restricted to only connect to HTTPS through TLSv1.2, it is therefore required to use a version of Java that supports this protocol.
-All versions of Java since [Java 6u121](http://www.oracle.com/technetwork/java/javase/overview-156328.html#R160_121) support TLSv1.2.
+The HTTP client used by the API connection is by default restricted to only connect to HTTPS through TLSv1.2, and required Java version is 8 or later.

 ## Sending batches